-The cause: There are two main explanations for how water came to be introduced in tank 610.
+There are two main explanations for how water was added to tank 610.

 One explanation claims that because of an oversight during the unsupervised flushing of pipes in the plant water was unable to drain off safely and instead rose to a relief valve then flowed down through leaking valves into the tank.

 However, an investigation by UCC finds that it would have been physically impossible for the water to rise to the height necessary to reach the relief valve.
 The investigation also finds that there were no abnormal residues of water in the pipes through which the water would have had to flow.